gvwilson/thirdbit/ideas/index.md

 :   I've been fascinated by pure functional programming
     since I first encountered it in the mid-1980s.
-    I'd really like to do a version of [*Software Design by Example*][sdxjs] in a pure functiona language,
+    I'd really like to do a version of [*Software Design by Example*][sdxjs] in a pure functional language,
     but want one that is to [Haskell][haskell] what Pascal was to Algol-68: smaller, simpler, and more accessible.
     I think a superset of Elm with libraries for creating files and directories